scummvm/scummvm/README.md

 ### 3.6) Blade Runner notes

-Supported versions are English (both CD and DVD), French, German, Italian, Russian (by Fargus media) and Spanish.
+Supported versions are English (both CD and DVD), French, German, Italian, Russian (by Fargus Multimedia) and Spanish.
 Other unofficial versions exists but they are based on the English version.

 All *.mix, *.tlk and *.dat files are needed from all 4 CDs/DVD.